saltyorg/docs/docs/sandbox/apps/comixed.md

+---
+hide:
+  - tags
+tags:
+  - comic
+---

 # ComiXed

 ## What is it?

 [ComiXed](https://github.com/comixed/comixed) is an application for managing digital comics.
 It seeks to be the ultimate management tool for digital comic books.

+It does the following and more:

+- Scrape metadata for comics from various sources, such as ComicVine.
+- Update the ComicInfo.xml file within each comic with the current metadata.

+It is NOT:

+- A comic reading application.

 !!!note
     By default, the role is protected behind your Authelia/SSO middleware.